10 May 2022

 - Share links to your group sign up pages with details of your plans to campaign around the climate talks, and let people know how they can get involved.

-- Share your group's plans for COP and inspire your online community to join in too.
-Make your group look welcoming by posting a group photo or video.
+- Make your group look welcoming by posting a group photo or video.

 Impartiality and sensitive info